 Be aware that before the game starts, players may want to buy items.
 Mundane items come straight from the books.
 Some magic items are available but maybe restricted to low-level items which are listed in the “Roleplaying Guild Guide”.

 Make sure your players’ levels fall within the Tier of the adventure.
 (If they have no viable character they can use a Pre-Gen and apply the benefits to their "real" character when they achieve the level of that PreGen.)
 Check the Guide to Organised Play to work out which Tier and if you need to make adjustments for 4 players.
-Don't accept more than 6 players on your table except in the direst circumstances.
+Don't accept more than 6 players on your table.
+It is not a legal table for Organised Play.

 You may need to prompt players to remind them of their faction goals before you start the game.
 Don’t forget to track who achieves their faction missions so you can score them at the end of the session.